qqmath/collisions-NY/README.md

 This Streamlit dashboard is designed to analyze motor vehicle collisions in New York City (NYC).
 It provides interactive visualizations and insights into the collision data from the specified CSV file.

 ## Data Source
-The data used for this analysis is sourced from the CSV file located at the website https://www.nyc.gov/site/nypd/stats/traffic-data/traffic-data-collision.page
+The data used for this analysis is sourced from the data located at the website https://www.nyc.gov/site/nypd/stats/traffic-data/traffic-data-collision.page.

 ## Usage
 To use this dashboard, make sure you have the required dependencies installed.
 You can run the application by executing the script containing the code.